splunk/public-o11y-docs/apm/span-tags/cmms.rst

 Select how you want to configure your Monitoring MetricSet
 ------------------------------------------------------------------

-You can generate a Monitoring MetricSet in three ways:
+You can generate a Monitoring MetricSet in 3 ways:

 * service-level MMS only
 * endpoint-level MMS for specific endpoints within a given service